ocaml/dune/doc/ocaml-ecosystem.rst

 How Dune Integrates With the Ecosystem
 --------------------------------------

-Dune is designed to integrate with the set of tools mentioned above:
+Dune is designed to integrate with the tools mentioned above:

 - By knowing how the OCaml compilers operate, it knows which build commands should be re-executed if some source files change.